pnp/script-samples/scripts/graph-download-office-documents-as-pdf/README.md

 ## Summary

 Say we have lots of Office documents in a Document library.
-We beed to have copies of the document stored on a local file share in case of network outages.
+We need to have copies of the document stored on a local file share in case of network outages.
 We want the local copies tyo be in PDF format so people cant modify them.